-Once an attendee is scanned into a session, he/she is "checked in" to that session, triggering other applicable logic in the app such as the Survey Reminder Card.
+Once an attendee is scanned into a session, they are then "checked in" to that session (the session will be bookmarked on the attendee profile in the CMS), triggering other applicable logic in the app such as the Survey Reminder Card.

-Since each scan is time-stamped, you can also use this feature if you're interested in tracking when attendees leave sessions - just have your scanner scan everyone on their way out.
+Since each scan is time-stamped, you can also use this feature if you're interested in tracking when attendees leave sessions by just scanning everyone on their way out.

 To fully set this up for your event, there are some internal configurations that need to be enabled by DoubleDutch:

-- DoubleDutch will also need to work with you to make sure the badges you are using are configured to work with the scanner (see the Badge Scanning section of the article for an idea of how that part works).
+- DoubleDutch will also need to work with you to make sure the badges you are using are configured to work with the scanner (see The Badge Setup section of the article for an idea of how that part works).

 Next, you'll need to identify who on your team will be scanning badges and give them access to do so.

 - In the CMS, navigate to your attendee list and click on the name of the individual you wish to give access to.

 - Click the checkbox for "allow this attendee to scan for sessions".

 - Click 'Save Changes'.

 When that individual is ready to scan badges, they will navigate to the agenda details session in the app that you've assigned them to scan badges for.